kkapelon/kkapelon.github.io/_posts/2017-02-12-hosted-ci-comparison.md

 1. Has at least a reference guide for documentation
 1. Is responsive via Twitter/Email or contact form

 A product that does all the following would get 2 points in all categories.
-Here are more details on my expectations
+Here are more details on my expectations:

-##### Base case for connectivity
+##### 1. Base case for connectivity

 A product gets 2 points if it supports Github.
 Additional points are awarded if Bitbucket or other providers (such as Gitlab) are also supported.

-##### 1. Base case for creating a new build
+##### 2. Base case for creating a new build

 A product gets 2 points if it allows me to get to a successful build in a matter of minutes.
 There were products where the signup-to-green-build time was about 30 seconds and others where I did not even reach the point of having a successful build.